Tyrosine: Uses and Risks

 Tell your doctor about any supplements you're taking, even if they're natural.
 That way, your doctor can check on any potential side effects or interactions with medications.

 Side effects.
-Tyrosine supplements can cause headache, tiredness, upset stomach, heartburn, and swollen joints.
+Tyrosine supplements can cause insomnia, restlessness, palpitations, headache, upset stomach, and heartburn.

 Risks.
 Tyrosine may worsen thyroid problems or Graves' disease.
 There hasn't been enough research yet to know if tyrosine is safe for pregnant or breastfeeding women.